SQream/sqream_docs/feature_guides/data_encryption_overview.rst

 * Selecting data from an encrypted column.

+.. note:: Executing ``CREATE TABLE AS`` ``SELECT`` when one or more columns contain encrypted data will result in newly created table containing unencrypted data.

 For more information on the encryption syntax, see :ref:`data_encryption_syntax`.

 For more information on GDPR compliance requirements, see the `GDPR checklist <https://gdpr.eu/checklist/>`_.